FreeAndFair/v4/README.md

 * be one of the systems demonstrated to the Danish government in 2013,
 * be one of the systems demonstrated and evaluated by Danish voters in the 2013 elections,
-* be exhibited to the world as the best evoting system every produced,
+* be exhibited to the world as the best evoting system ever produced,
 * be used as a model for best-in-industry systems development in election equipment,
 * be a case-study in our early ideas in the Trust-by-Design methodology,
 * and fulfill the evaluation requirements injected by DemTech members, partners, the government, and the electorate.